 What should I do now?

-From a practical point of view, keeping a record of the reasons you could not leave the UK together with any evidence as to these reasons and the dates on which this applied will assist to alleviate any difficulties encountered long after the event.
+From a practical point of view, keeping a record of the reasons you could not leave the UK together with any evidence as to these reasons, the dates on which they applied and a record of the formal Government / medical guidance at the time, will assist to alleviate any difficulties encountered long after the event.

 You must fully intend to leave the UK as soon as you can and do so without delay as soon as the restrictions are lifted.